Nukesor/sticker-finder/README.md

 Dependencies:
 - `poetry` to manage and install dependencies.
-- Stickerfinder uses postgres by default.
+- Stickerfinder uses postgres.
 Make sure the user has write/read rights.
-(This can be changed, by changing the SQLURI in the configuration file.)

 1. Clone the repository: